 The structure of the programme

-The activities in each section's programme follow an Educational Framework and are structured around five key elements, known as the Five Essentials.
-This structure ensures that we all support girls and young women to reach their fullest potential in a consistent way.
+The activities in the programme support every girl to develop in line with our educational framework and have been designed to support five key elements, known as the Five Essentials.
+This structure ensures that we support girls and young women to reach their fullest potential in a consistent way.

 Running the programme in your unit

 These guidance notes for leaders will help you explore the programme in your unit and help you deliver great guiding.

 We retired the older programme and badges from our website and online shop on 22 July 2019.
 You may still be able to order resources over the phone and from volunteer shops, while stocks last.

 If you have girls in your unit who are switching over as our programme changes, these resources will help you support them.

 - Changeover guidance - Guides

 - Changeover guidance - The Senior Section to Rangers - updated.